 Kenai Fjords National Park is one of the most beautiful and geographically unique national parks in Alaska.
-It might take more time and effort than a day trip to visit this remote part of the country, but it’s actually just a 2.5-hour drive from Anchorage, the state’s largest city.
-The park is basically a US version of the Arctic landscape, with glaciers, icefields, wildlife like seals and bears, and plenty of opportunity for adventure on the water.
+It might seem like it’s quite the effort to reach the park, but it’s an easy day trip from Anchorage, the state’s largest city.
+The park is basically a US version of an Arctic landscape, with glaciers, icefields, wildlife like seals and bears, and plenty of opportunity for adventure on the water.

 What to do in Kenai Fjords National Park

 The park’s most famous and dramatic glacier is Exit Glacier, an alpine glacier just a 15-minute drive from Seward.
-Despite its imposing form, it’s actually relatively easy to hike.
+Despite its imposing form, it’s actually relatively easy to reach on a hike.
 A network of well-maintained trails extend from the visitor center to the toe of the glacier, and the Glacier Overlook Trail climbs up to an overlook where you’ll get a view of the glacier itself.
 Along the way, you’ll find interpretive signs with information about the surrounding plant life, and there’s even a self-guided audio tour on the Alaska App for those interested.

 Get out on the water

-Perhaps the best part about Kenai Fjords is that you don’t actually have to exert physical effort to enjoy it.
-Expert hiking ability might sound like a prerequisite for enjoying a national park in Alaska, but despite what the mountaineers would say, taking a leisurely boat tour might be the best way to see Kenai Fjords.
+Perhaps the best part about Kenai Fjords is that you don’t actually have to exert too much effort to enjoy the most beautiful parts.
+While some level of hiking ability might be a prerequisite for enjoying most national parks in Alaska, that’s not the case here, and taking a leisurely boat tour might be the best way to see Kenai Fjords.
 Tours departing from Seward’s harbor will guide you through the fjords and glaciers of Resurrection Bay and the Gulf of Alaska, affording stunning mountain views the entire way.